mlouis2/Settlers-Of-Ktah/src/simulation/outline.md

 Components needed for simulation:
 - Player
     - Resources
-        - Bank trade for lowest resource when > ~20 of one resource (Merissa)
+        - Figure out a way to trade if only one resource away from most wanted build etc. (Merissa)
     - Victory Path Points
         - Defense Points (Maddie)
         - Research Points (Merissa)